-For planning this shoot I collected all of the beer glass options, ice cream scoops, and surfaces.
+For planning this on-location shoot I collected all of my beer glass options, ice cream scoops, and surfaces from my prop storage room.
 I already had a variety of other props and surfaces packed up for the other shoot and a clear idea of the art direction we wanted.
-Jim bought the ingredients in the morning, chilled them during the day and we were ready to shoot immediately after the commercial food photography job.
+Jim bought the ingredients in the morning, chilled them during the day, and we were ready to shoot immediately after the commercial food photography job.

-Check out this article if you’d like a peek into my food photography studio setup!
+Check out this article if you’d like a peek into my typical food photography studio setup!

 Step Two: Composing the Glasses

 We started out by styling a variety of eclectic glasses to get the composition just how we wanted it.
-Once we had that nailed down we marked each of the glasses’ positions with a pencil on the surface.
+Once we had that nailed down we marked the position of each glass with a pencil on the surface.